the-soham/the-soham.github.io/casestudy1.md

 Ready to enhance your SQL skills with practical, real-world data scenarios?
 Let's dive in and start our adventure!

+**Note**: This solutions were developed using PostgreSQL.
+Some functions may differ based on the DBMS you use, but the logic shall remain the same.

 ![This is an alt text.](https://8weeksqlchallenge.com/images/case-study-designs/1.png "This is a sample image.")